-Future professionals who withdraw prior to completion of the program of study and wish to re-enter into THE TEMPLE will be required to follow procedures as dictated by the policy stipulated under the section Re-Entry Students and a new Enrollment Agreement will be entered into.
-All future professionals re-entering THE TEMPLE will enter in the same Progress Status as when they left.
+Future professionals who withdraw prior to completion of the program of study and wish to re-enter into THE TEMPLE Annapolis will be required to follow procedures as dictated by the policy stipulated under the section Re-Entry Students and a new Enrollment Agreement will be entered into.

-THE TEMPLE: A Paul Mitchell Partner School, requests that all notice of cancellation be handled in writing.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School, requests that all notice of cancellation be handled in writing.
 But remember, YOU DO NOT HAVE TO CANCEL IN WRITING.
 You do have the right to cancel by just telephoning the school or by not coming to class.

-After TWO WEEKS (ten scheduled days of classes) of absence, whether you have been in contact with THE TEMPLE or not, a future professional will be considered WITHDRAWN from the program and a refund will be calculated from the last date of Attendance.
+After TWO WEEKS (ten scheduled days of classes) of absence, whether you have been in contact with THE TEMPLE Annapolis or not, a future professional will be considered WITHDRAWN from the program and a refund will be calculated from the last date of Attendance.